Emergency Mental Health Services

-Emergency Services responds to a variety of crises including: stress, anxiety, depression, unusual thoughts or behavior, thoughts about hurting one’s self or someone else, drug or alcohol problems, traumatic events and more.
+Emergency Services responds to a variety of crises including stress, anxiety, depression, unusual thoughts or behaviors, thoughts about hurting one’s self or someone else, drug or alcohol problems, traumatic events and more.

 Contacting Emergency Services

 To contact Emergency Services, call 703.746.3401 and ask to speak to an Emergency Services clinician.
-When calling after regular business hours, the call will be answered by an answering service and an Emergency Services clinician will return the call within 10 minutes.
+When calling after regular business hours, the call will be answered by an answering service and transferred immediately to an Emergency Services clinician.

-Emergency Services responds to calls from persons in crisis, family members, friends, professionals or other concerned individuals.
-When necessary, clinicians can go to the location of a crisis within the City of Alexandria.
+Emergency Services responds to calls from individuals in crisis, family members, friends, professionals or other concerned individuals.
+When appropriate, clinicians can go to the location of a crisis within the City of Alexandria.

 Walk-in Emergency Services are available at 720 North Saint Asaph Street, second floor, on Monday -Wednesday from 8 a.m. to 9 p.m., and Thursday and Friday from 8 a.m. to 5 p.m.
 If staff are busy attending to other crises, there may be a wait, so it is helpful to call before coming when possible.